Code-Fellows-Material/reading-notes/class-02.md

     - + `componentDidUpdate` called after updating happens
     - `componentWillUnmount`

-- What does componentDidMount do?
+- *What does componentDidMount do?*

-    - *componentDidMount is called after a component is mounted (its usually a good place to make a network request)*
+    - componentDidMount is called after a component is mounted (it's usually a good place to make a network request)

-####: Side Notes
+#### Side Notes:

 - See React Docs link above for more detailed info.